neubot/neubot/doc/neubot.1.rst

   the download of this segment.

 **elapsed_target (float)**
-  Target elapsed time for the download if the current segment.
+  Target elapsed time for the download of the current segment.
 In the current implementation it is a constant set to two seconds.

 **internal_address (string)**